 The interview took place at the college.
 It had 3 parts.
 Part 1 was a multiple-choice test on the computer, for reasoning, logic and understanding.

 Then I had 2 interviews, each with 2 professors from the college.
-Both had maths and physics problems to solve on the spot, given a piece of paper and pencil.
-The interviewers were more interested in the way I approach the questions and the thinking process rather than the answers itself being correct. they would give advice and feedback if I made a mistake.
+Both had maths and physics problems to solve on the spot, given a piece of paper and a pencil.
+The interviewers were more interested in the way I approached the questions and the thinking process rather than the answers themselves being correct.
+They would give advice and feedback if I made a mistake.
+The interview was formal, but in a friendly environment.

 Each part of the interview was about 30 minutes to 1 hour long.
 The computer test was more like an IQ test with logic, patterns, and reasoning multiple-choice questions.